jupyter-on-openshift/jupyterhub-quickstart/README.md

 Using the OpenShift Web Console
 -------------------------------

-JupyterHub can also be deployed from the web console by selecting _Browse Catalog_ from the _Add to Project_ menu, filtering on +jupyter+ and then choosing _JupyterHub_.
+JupyterHub can also be deployed from the web console by selecting _Browse Catalog_ from the _Add to Project_ menu, filtering on _jupyter_ and then choosing _JupyterHub_.